1001hadi/ExpenseTracker-App/README.md

 ## ExpenseTracker App

-You can keep tracking all of your expenses super easy with this handy app and have it on any device you have.
+Users can keep tracking all of their expenses super easy with this handy app and have it ready on any device users want.

 Try it here :https://expenses1001.herokuapp.com/
 ##